-EARLY INTERVENTION SCHOOL-BASED VS PROGRAM PROGRAM Services are provided in the Services are provided in child's natural environment. the child's Least Restrictive often the home.
-Environment.
-Services are often individual or Services may be individual, group, or consultative in nature. consultative in nature.
-The focus of the school-based The focus of the program is to program is to provide support enhance the capacity of families and services needed for the to meet the special needs of their children with disabilities. child to be successful in an educational setting.
-Caregivers are a valuable and Sections of the law reference required member of the IEP team. the inclusion of the caregivers in This team collaborates to make all aspects of the Individualized decisions based on the child's Family Service Plan (IFSP). needs.
-District team collaborates with Services are caregiver directed the caregivers as part of the where the caregiver assumes decision-making team along with the lead. educators, therapeutic staff, and administration.
-Students typically eat their meals Students eat in the school at home with their caregiver and cafeteria in a group setting. in a familiar environment.
-Student's mealtimes are typically assist the student with meals.
+EA ARLY INTERVENTION PROGRAM ON vs SCHOOL-BASED PROGRAM Services are provided in the child's natural environment, often the home. $\longleftrightarrow$ Services are provided in the child's Least Restrictive Environment.
+Services are often individual or consultative in nature. <> Services may be individual, group, or consultative in nature.
+The focus of the program is to enhance the capacity of families to meet the special needs of their children with disabilities. $\longleftrightarrow$ The focus of the school-based program is to provide support and services needed for the child to be successful in an educational setting.
+Sections of the law reference the inclusion of the caregivers in all aspects of the Individualized Family Service Plan (IFSP). $\longleftrightarrow$ Caregivers are a valuable and required member of the IEP team.
+This team collaborates to make decisions based on the child's needs.
+Services are caregiver directed where the caregiver assumes the lead. $\longleftrightarrow$ District team collaborates with the caregivers as part of the decision-making team along with educators, therapeutic staff, and administration.
+Students typically eat their meals at home with their caregiver and in a familiar environment. $\longleftrightarrow$ Students eat in the school cafeteria in a group setting.
+Caregivers and family members assist the student with meals. $\longleftrightarrow$ Student's mealtimes are typically monitored by school staff.
+Students may not always be fed or monitored by the same person every day.